meshackyaro/stack-safe/CLEANUP_SUMMARY.md

-# Deployment Cleanup Summary
+# GrowFundz Rebranding & Deployment Cleanup Summary

 ## Overview

-Successfully cleaned the entire codebase to remove all previous deployment artifacts and prepare for a fresh contract deployment.
+Successfully rebranded the entire project from StackSafe to GrowFundz and cleaned all previous deployment artifacts to prepare for a fresh contract deployment.

 ## Changes Made